mialkin/docs/csharp/memory/garbage-collection.md

 By default LOH objects are not compacted.

 .NET Core and .NET Framework, starting with version 4.5.1, include the [↑ `GCSettings.LargeObjectHeapCompactionMode`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.gcsettings.largeobjectheapcompactionmode) property that allows users to specify that the LOH should be compacted during the next full blocking garbage collection.
 And in the future, .NET may decide to compact the LOH automatically.
 This means that, if you allocate large objects and want to make sure that they don't move, you should still pin them.

+In addition, the LOH is [↑ automatically compacted](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection) when a hard limit is set by specifying either:

+- A memory limit on a container
+- The [↑ `GCHeapHardLimit`](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/garbage-collector#heap-limit) or [↑ `GCHeapHardLimitPercent`](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/garbage-collector#heap-limit-percent) runtime configuration options

 [↑ The large object heap on Windows systems](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap).